 Once you've apologized effectively, get to the crux of the problem.
-Sometimes, there isn't a solution yet.
-It's really tough to be the bearer of bad news, but lying to difficult customers never helps the ultimate goal: driving customer loyalty.
+Sometimes there isn't a solution yet.
+It's tough to be the bearer of bad news, but lying to difficult customers never helps the ultimate goal of driving customer loyalty.

 Even if you can't deliver a solution, create a plan and deliver that plan with confidence.
 Ultimately, customers want to know that you're putting in the effort to meet their needs for the long term and you're willing to follow up until it happens.

 Even when you're putting all your skills to work, you can be in way over your head.
 That's natural — you're not supposed to know everything.
 Figuring out how to deal with difficult customers often requires that you ask for help.